 - Using hand sanitizer when soap and water is not available;

-- Not touching your eyes, nose, or mouth with unwashed hands;
+- Avoid touching your eyes, nose, or mouth with unwashed hands;

 - Avoiding close contact with people who are sick;